The Gales of November by John U. Bacon audiobook

 Summary

-But on November 10, 1975, when the “storm of the century” threw 100-mile-per-hour winds and 50-foot waves on Lake Superior, the Mighty Fitz found itself at the worst possible place, at the worst possible time.
+But on November 10, 1975, as the “storm of the century” threw 100 mile-per-hour winds and 50-foot waves on Lake Superior, the Mighty Fitz found itself at the worst possible place, at the worst possible time.
 When she sank, she took all 29 men onboard down with her, leaving the tragedy shrouded in mystery for a half century.

-Focused on those directly affected by the tragedy, The Gales of November is both an emotional tribute to the Fitzgerald’s captain and crew and a propulsive, page-turning narrative history of America’s most-mourned shipwreck.
+Focused on those directly affected by the tragedy, The Gales of November is both an emotional tribute to the lives lost and a propulsive, page-turning narrative history of America’s most-mourned maritime disaster.

 Editorial Reviews